Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/async-inserts.md

   - Check:
     - [#34267](https://github.com/ClickHouse/ClickHouse/pull/34267)
     - [#54098](https://github.com/ClickHouse/ClickHouse/issues/54098).
-  - Also new feature opened by @alexey-milovidod to use async inserts with prepared blocks like a normal insert [#54381](https://github.com/ClickHouse/ClickHouse/issues/54381)
+  - Also new feature opened by @alexey-milovidov to use async inserts with prepared blocks like a normal insert [#54381](https://github.com/ClickHouse/ClickHouse/issues/54381)
 * Async insert backpressure:
     - **[#47623 Back pressure for asynchronous inserts](https://github.com/ClickHouse/ClickHouse/issues/47623)**
 - In order to limit the deduplication overhead when using `async_insert_deduplicate`, clickhouse writes lots of keys to keeper, and it's easy to exceed the txn limitation.
 So the setting `async_insert_max_query_number` is added to limit the number of async inserts in a block.
 This will impact on the throughput of async inserts, so this setting should not considered when duplication is disabled: `async_insert_deduplicate = 0`